celestiaorg/docs/developers/blobstream-offchain.md

 }
 ```

-Note that here we are waiting for the head to be posted to Ethereum, however it
+Note that here we are waiting for the head to be posted to Ethereum, however, it
-would likely be better to simply download that header from p2p network or
+would likely be better to simply download that header from the p2p network or
 directly from the sequencer instead.

 For the purposes of this demo, we will be using a single centralized sequencer,
-which can be defined by simply wrapping the fullnode to isolate the logic to
+which can be defined by simply wrapping the full node to isolate the logic to
 create blocks.

-A rollup fullnode will just consist of some representation of a blockchain along
+A rollup full node will just consist of some representation of a blockchain along
 with clients to read from with Celestia and Ethereum.

 ```go